eshtmc/leadership/president/saa-team.md

 4. Bring inventory box and flag from box keeper meeting room
 5. Put seats, flag & white board \(for word of the day and TT name list\) at the right place.
 6. Put record forms and timers' items on role takers' seats.
 The seats are middle of the 1st row
-7. Put hammer, award ribbons and white board pens on the table close to the stage
+7. Put hammer, award ribbons, white board and normal pens on the table close to the stage
 8. Put meeting agenda on seats
 9. Check projector if needed
-10. Ask guest to fill in Guests Registration Form
+10. Ask guest to fill in Guests Registration Form.
+SAA is the first impression for the guests.
+Introduce the club, answer questions and smile!

 ## In Meeting